wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 Once you are ready with you submission, you need to tweet it using the following tweet template:

 ```
-I submitted an entry for Wingify-JSFoo online compo: <CSSDeck link here> @wingify @jsfooindia #js
+I submitted an entry for Wingify-JSFoo online compo: <CSSDeck link here> @wingify #wingifyjsfoocompo #js
 ```

 ### Rules

 1. The deadline for the compeition is 16th September 2014, 23:59 IST.
-2. Multiple entries by a single participant are allowed.
+2. Your entry should use Javascript, HTML5 Canvas and Squares to create something visually appealing.
 3. Judgement will primarily be based on visual appeal.
 Secondary parameters include code quality and smoothness.
+4. Multiple entries by a single participant are allowed.
-4. Bonus points for using [vanilla JS](http://vanilla-js.com/).
+5. Bonus points for using [vanilla JS](http://vanilla-js.com/).
-5. The results will be announced after 20th September 2014 here on the blog as well as on our twitter account: [@wingify](https://twitter.com/wingify).
+6. The results will be announced after 20th September 2014 here on the blog as well as on our twitter account: [@wingify](https://twitter.com/wingify).86.
+If you have any questions, put them in the comments of this post.

 ### Rewards